XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: The Proposed Cross-domain Open-Vocabulary Action Benchmark

-\textbf{Evaluation Metrics:} First, we illustrate the definitions of \textit{closed-set} and \textit{open-set} categories for test domains: (a) The closed-set categories refer to the categories that share similar meanings and have a common lexicon with the categories in the training domain, following a similar approach in previous zero-shot action recognition works~\cite{DBLP:conf/cvpr/BrattoliTZPC20,DBLP:conf/iccv/ChenH21}. (b) The open-set categories refer to the remaining categories that are not involved in the training domain.
+First, we illustrate the definitions of \textit{closed-set} and \textit{open-set} categories for test domains: (a) The closed-set categories refer to the categories that share similar meanings and have a common lexicon with the categories in the training domain, following a similar approach in previous zero-shot action recognition works~\cite{DBLP:conf/cvpr/BrattoliTZPC20,DBLP:conf/iccv/ChenH21}. (b) The open-set categories refer to the remaining categories that are not involved in the training domain.
 Then, we identify closed-set and open-set categories for each test domain, according to the Kinetics400 categories.
-Category statistics are summarized in Table~\ref{tab:category}.
+Category statistics are summarized in {Table~\ref{tab:category}}.

-In our experiments, we adopt three evaluation metrics: (1) The \textit{closed-set accuracy} measures the recognition performance of closed-set categories, which primarily evaluates the model abilities of tackling domain gaps when fitting training videos.
+In our experiments, we adopt three evaluation metrics: (1) The \textit{closed-set accuracy} measures the recognition performance of closed-set categories, which primarily evaluates the model abilities of bridging domain gaps when fitting training videos.
 (2) The \textit{open-set accuracy} measures the performance of open-set categories, which evaluates the generalization abilities across both video domains and action categories.
 (3) The \textit{overall accuracy} measures the recognition performance over all categories, which provides a holistic view of model effectiveness across various situations.

-Note that, some previous works of CLIP-based video learners treat all the categories in UCF and HMDB as open-set for models trained on Kinetics400.
-However, UCF and HMDB have many overlapping categories with Kinetics400, thus these works make an inaccurate assessment of models' open-vocabulary abilities.
-Unlike these works, we provide a more accurate way for evaluation by distinguishing between closed-set and open-set categories.
-By evaluating across various domains and different action categories, our proposed XOV-Action benchmark enables us to perform a wide range of analysis for cross-domain open-vocabulary action recognition models.
+Note that, previous open-vocabulary action recognition works~\cite{DBLP:conf/cvpr/RasheedK0KK23,DBLP:conf/icml/WengYLWJ23} usually treat all the categories in UCF and HMDB as open-set for models trained on Kinetics400.
+However, UCF and HMDB share many overlapping categories with Kinetics400.
+For example, UCF has 50 categories that overlap with Kinetics400.
+Thus, these works make an inaccurate assessment of models' open-vocabulary abilities.
+Unlike these works, we provide a more accurate way for evaluation by identifying closed-set and open-set categories according to the training dataset.
+By evaluating across various domains and different action categories, our proposed XOVABench benchmark enables us to perform a wide range of analysis for generalizable open-vocabulary action recognition models.
+To achieve satisfactory performance on our proposed XOVABench, models should consider the challenges of both novel action concepts and domain gaps, since XOVABench consists of test domains containing various action categories and exhibiting different levels of domain gaps.